Last updated: February 2023

 How do the gas and electric heating costs compare?

 It’s no secret that gas is a cheaper energy source to purchase than electricity.
-One unit of gas costs around 4p/kWh and one unit of electricity is roughly 15p/kWh.
+One unit of gas costs around 10p/kWh and one unit of electricity is roughly 34p/kWh.
 Although the purchase price favours gas, there are far more factors to consider than just the energy costs, such as:

 Gas central heating systems always require a professional installation with extensive pipework, which is often an incredibly time-consuming task.
-These systems can take several weeks to set up and they're pricey to install, meaning a much higher upfront investment cost.
+These systems can take several weeks to set up and they're pricey to install, meaning a much higher upfront investment.

 Alternatively, you can opt to have your heating hardwired to the mains by a professional electrician.
-Hardwiring a radiator is a much simpler and faster job for an electrician than plumbing a gas central heating radiator is for a plumber, and this is reflected in the cost to you.
+Hardwiring a radiator is a much simpler job for an electrician than plumbing a gas central heating radiator is for a plumber, and this is reflected in the cost.
 Professional electric heating installation is best for those who want electric heating fitted throughout their home.
 It will also give your heating a more seamless appearance.

-Gas central heating incurs system losses.
-These losses naturally occur at the point of combustion, as well as across the pipe network.
+Gas central heating incurs system losses, which naturally occur at the point of combustion, as well as across the pipe network.
 Up to 50% of the heat produced by the boiler can be lost through the pipes, especially if they’re not well insulated.
 This means you end up paying for warmth that has simply gone to waste.

 3. Heat management